-- Ledge Light Health District’s Putting on AIRS Program can help you identify things in your home that may be making your Asthma worse.
+- Ledge Light Health District’s Breathe Well Asthma Management Program can help you identify things in your home that may be making your Asthma worse.

 - For more information on Asthma, visit the State of Connecticut’s Department of Public Health Asthma Program website.

 Air quality can affect your Asthma.
 Visit AirNow or DEEP’s Air Quality Monitoring website to view the current air quality in our area.

 - Be an advocate for asthma and allergy community.
 Learn more about the online advocacy system.

 - Survey of Asthma Among School Students 2002 -2003 School Year, Southeastern Connecticut This survey was carried out to determine the prevalence of asthma and details of medical and environmental care among students in the Asthma Shoreline Action Partnership region of Southeastern Connecticut.
 School nurses in eight school districts, two regional schools, and seven private schools compiled data for the 2002-03 school year.
 All students enrolled in 62 schools are included in the survey, for a total student population of 25,385.

 - Centers for Disease Control and Prevention